 The CPU temperature is the most critical aspect you should be monitoring.
-The CPU is the center of your whole PC build and if you ask how important is a CPU for gaming, it should be right on the top.
-After monitoring your CPU, you might ask “how hot should my CPU be while gaming?”.
+The CPU is the center of your whole PC build and you might ask “how hot should my CPU be while gaming?”
 The answer is simple but maintaining the right CPU temperature would be the tougher task.

 There are many factors involved that can affect your CPU temperatures like your CPU usage.
 At the same time, there are also many factors involved that can affect your CPU usage.
 This article will aim to provide you some insight on both and teach you how to lower your CPU temperatures at the same time.